robseb/rsyocto/README.md

 ___

+`I'm working on the new rsyocto release!
+This branch bis work under process!
+Please use the MASTER branch!`

-*rsyocto* implements a **modern Linux Kernel (linux-socfpga 5.7)** and brings a set of today fundamentally needed components to **Intel SoC-FPGAs** and helps to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- or deep learning applications.
+*rsyocto* implements a **modern Linux Kernel (linux-socfpga 5.10)** and brings a set of today fundamentally needed components to **Intel SoC-FPGAs** to helps to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of things- (IoT), automotive- and deep learning (AI) accelerator- applications.

 To realize that **Python3** with the Python Package manager **pip (PyPI)** and the **Apache Webserver** with **PHP** are already included.
-Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsyocto* is for its best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.
-For that the Python Web framework **Django 3.0** with the **AdminLTE** Dashboard is pre-installed.
+Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsyocto* is for its best optimization complete console based, but the Apache Webserver can bring any modern GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.
+For that the Python Web framework **Django 3.0** is pre-installed.

 During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment.
 All kinds of *rsyocto* applications and parts can be **build, deployed and even debugged over the network** (fully rootable over the Internet).
 With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* a simple installment and quick jump start in the development process is possible, because all required compilers run directly on *rsyocto*.
+The custom developed build system goes even a step further.

+*rsyocto* was designed with an automatically Python based `build system`.
+That generates an entirely requirement optimized **customize *rsyocto*-image** with the installment of users own **applications**,**boot configurations**,**scripts**,**FPGA configuration files, that will be configured on the FPGA Fabric before the Linux boots** and a lot more with a Intel Quartus Prime FPGA project.
+This feature enables users, without the requirement of deep Linux knowledge, to design own *rsyocto* flavors with its own FPGA projects for complex Intel SoC-FPGAs.

-It is with the implementation of drivers for **all Hard-IP Interfaces** (e.g. **I²C-, CAN-BUS,…**) and simple Linux test commands (e.g. **i2c-tools** or **can-utils**) ready for the development of industrial connected solutions.
-With a single command *rsyocto* is capable to **load a new FPGA configuration** or to **read and write the AXI-Bridge Interface to the FPGA fabric**.
-The Linux test commands allow in a simple fashion to communicate with the FPGA fabric via all available interfaces, such as **Lightweight HPS-to-FPGA-**, **HPS-to-FPGA-Bridge**, **shared-memory** or **general purpose signals** (*gpi* and *gpo*).
-Python- and C++- demo applications show a powerful way with a high throughput.
+It is with the implementation of drivers for **all Hard-IP Interfaces** (e.g. **I²C-, CAN-BUS,…**), all Interfaces between hard processor system (HPS) and the FPGA Fabric  and simple Linux test commands (e.g. **i2c-tools** or **can-utils**) ready for the development of industrial connected solutions.
+With a single command *rsyocto* is capable to **load a new FPGA configuration** (`FPGA Manager`) or to **read and write the AXI-Bridge Interface to the FPGA Fabric**.
+The Linux test commands allow in a simple fashion to communicate with the FPGA Fabric via all available interfaces, such as **Lightweight HPS-to-FPGA-** (`lwhps2fpga`) , **HPS-to-FPGA-Bridge**  (`hps2fpga`) , **shared-memory** (`hps2sdram`) or **general purpose signals** (`gpi` and `gpo`).
+Python- and C++- demo applications show a powerful way with a high throughput to interact with FPGA Soft-IP.

-*rsyocto* was designed with an automatically Python based build system.
-That generates an entirely requirement optimized **customize *rsyocto*-image** with the installment of users own **applications**,**boot configurations**,**scripts**,**FPGA configuration files, that will be configured on the FPGA fabric before the Linux boots** and a lot more.

 The final *rsyocto*-Image can be **installed** on a **SD-Card** with any commonly **used Boot-Image creating tools**.
-Versions are available for the **Terasic DE10 Standard-** (Cyclone V), **Terasic DE10 Nano-** (Cyclone V), **Terasic Han Pilot** (Arria 10) and **Terasic DE0-Nano SoC** (Cyclone V).
+Versions are available for the **Terasic DE10 Standard-** (Cyclone V SoC-FPGA), **Terasic DE10 Nano-** (Cyclone V SoC-FPGA), **Terasic Han Pilot** (Arria 10 SX SoC-FPGA) and **Terasic DE0-Nano SoC** (Cyclone V SoC-FPGA).

 On the Terasic DE10 Nano board the **Arduino Uno header** can be used to connect external devices to a Hard-IP Bus, because the HPS interfaces with the pre-installed configuration are routed to FPGA I/O-Pins.
 An example shows how to use *rsyocto*, the **FPGA-to-HPS-Bridge** to access Hard-IP of the HPS with a **NIOS II Soft-Core Processor** running **FreeRTOS**. **NIOS II Eclipse platforms** can also be generated automatically.

 <br>
-I noticed that right now only desktop Linux systems, like Ubuntu, are available for free.
+I noticed that right now only desktop Linux systems, like *Ubuntu*, are available for *free*.
 In my opinion they are not designed for embedded SoC-FPGAs and therefore, they cannot be considered for long-term embedded systems.

 That was for me the starting point to try to develop my own fully optimized Linux distribution.
 Shortly after, I announced that the *Intel* development tools and documentations for HPS development are not nearly as good as those for the FPGA part.
 At the beginning it was really complicated to get anything running.
 After a hard time, I'm able to present this first working project.
-To get there, **I designed my own built flow with my own scripts**.
+To get there, **I had to develop my own approach that I think is the best for embedded use-case by designing my own build flow with my own Python scripts**.

 I think nearly everybody will have the same problems that I had during the development.
 For that reason, **I try to give everybody a solution for their rapid prototyping**.
-Within this repository I have also integrated a step by step guide to show my solution with the Yocto project and the *Intel SoC EDS*.
+Within this repository I have also integrated a step by step guide to show my solution with the openEmbedded Yocto project and the *Intel SoC EDS*.

+**With my first versions I got only positive feedback from the community.However,...**
 **This project is by far not finished and issue free.
 I will continue my work and upload newer versions.
 I invite everybody to submit issues, comments and ideas.**

 <br>